Your Environment Can Shape Your Health.

 Vital Environments

-We Understand Biologically Relevant Indoor Environmental Exposures
+We Understand The Indoor Environment

 We recognize the environmental patterns, exposure signals, and living-space conditions that often indicate when a home may be contributing to ongoing health stress—especially for individuals who are medically sensitive.